ewoks-kit/ewoksorange/doc/deal_with_execution.rst

 There are several ways of defining how your Orange Widget will handle the execution of its associated Ewoks task.

 * :ref:`design qt main thread`: simple, robust.
 Long processings can prevent the GUI from responding.
-* :ref:`design single thread no stack`: Execution is separate from the GUI thread.
+* :ref:`design single thread no stack`: execution is separate from the GUI thread.
 Can only handle one task at once.
-* :ref:`design several thread`: Execution is separate from the GUI thread.
+* :ref:`design several thread`: execution is separate from the GUI thread.
 Can handle multiple tasks at once.
 Cannot give information on task progress.
-* :ref:`design single thread and stack`: Execution is separate from the GUI thread.
+* :ref:`design single thread and stack`: execution is separate from the GUI thread.
 Can give information on task progress.
-* :ref:`design free implementation`: For expert users who want to handle the execution themselves.
+* :ref:`design free implementation`: for expert users who want to handle the execution themselves.

-The choice of design depends on your usecase: for example, if you deal with small processing times, the first design (the simplest one) is the best.
+The choice of design depends on your use case: for example, if you deal with small processing times, the first design (the simplest one) is the best.
 Other designs allow more flexibility but are more complex.

 .. _design qt main thread: